nyu-mlab/website-privacy-inspector/README.md

 `curl -X POST "http://<Server IP>/privacy/" -H  "accept: application/json" -H  "Content-Type: application/json" -d '{"urls":[<list of Urls to be tested>]}'`

 A logfile(logFile.txt) is created in the current directory which records all the progress and can be used for troubleshooting.
+The results are stored in /output_directory folder.

+### Using Multiple Cores

+We can use multiple cores to initiate parallel processes and get results faster.
+In the file `multicore_processing.py`, we have used the `Pool` Class of Python's `Multiprocessing` Module to execute processing using multiple cores.
+It takes urls saved in file data.csv as input.
+Although it can be manipulated to fetch data from a database.